apache/pulsar/site2/docs/admin-api-brokers.md

 In addition to being configurable when you start them up, brokers can also be [dynamically configured](#dynamic-broker-configuration).

-{% include admonition.html type="info" content="
-See the [Configuration](reference-configuration.md#broker) page for a full listing of broker-specific configuration parameters.
+> See the [Configuration](reference-configuration.md#broker) page for a full listing of broker-specific configuration parameters.
-" %}

 ## Brokers resources